platanus/angular-restmod/README.md

 # Basic usage

-A new model type can be created using the `$restmod.model` method.
+You begin by creating a new model using the `$restmod.model` method.
 We recommend you to put each model on a separate factory.
-The first argument for `model` is the resource URL, if not given the resource is considered anonymous, more on this later.
+The first argument for `model` is the resource URL.

 ```javascripts
 module.factory('Bike', function($restmod) {